 Price and availability

-The Samsung Galaxy S20 Plus and the S20 Ultra will be available from a wide range of retailers and carriers.
-The S20 Plus starts from $1,200 and the S20 Ultra starts at $1,400.
+You can find both the Samsung Galaxy S20 Plus and the S20 Ultra at most electronics stores, big and small, as well as most cell provider companies.
+The S20 Plus starts from $1,200, and the S20 Ultra starts at $1,400.

 Overall winner: Samsung Galaxy S20 Ultra

-As you might expect, the S20 Ultra has won this showdown.
-We’ve discussed the differences in these exceptional cameras, the larger screen in the S20 Ultra, the bigger battery, and the potential for faster wired charging.
-On the other hand, the S20 Ultra will likely be a bit too big for some people and it is significantly more expensive.
-The S20 Plus is still an impressive phone by any measure, so it may be a better choice for some people, but if you crave maximum power the Ultra is for you.
+It’s not a surprise that the S20 Ultra is our number one pick in this competition.
+We’ve discussed the differences in these exceptional cameras, the larger screen in the S20 Ultra, the bigger battery, and the potential for faster-wired charging.
+On the other hand, the S20 Ultra will likely be a bit too big for some people, and it is significantly more expensive.
+At a smaller size and a lower cost, the S20 Plus has excellent features, but if you want superior power and functionality, stick with the Ultra.